 Net Income= $10500 (15000$-4500$)

-Therefore, it is clear that the company will report lower net income if, for any product, the raw material purchase happens latest as compared to maintaining subsequent inventory periodically.
-Because earlier inventory may have a lower purchasing cost.
+Therefore, it is clear that the company will report a lower net income if, for any product, the raw material purchase happens at the latest as compared to maintaining subsequent inventory periodically because earlier inventory may have a lower purchasing cost.

 LIFO Inventory Pool

 During LIFO liquidation, the inventory can be segregated and pooled together with the items which are similar to each other, which forms a group of items.
 This helps in better and more realistic calculations.
 Each group that is formed is called the LIFO inventory pool.

 This is the difference between the inventory calculated by the LIFO method and the inventory calculated by a method other than LIFO.
 Companies sometimes use different types of inventory valuation methods for different stocks.
 The major use of LIFO is for reporting.
 Hence, there is always a difference between the actual inventory value and inventory calculated by the LIFO method, which is known as the LIFO reserve.